caltechlibrary/eprints2archives/README.md

 Both `--lastmod` and `--status` filering are done after the `-i` argument is processed.

-By default, if an error occurs when requesting a record from the EPrints server, `eprints2archives` will stop execution.
+By default, if an error occurs when requesting a record from the EPrints server, `eprints2archives` will keep going and not stop execution.
 Common causes of errors include missing records implied by the arguments to `-i`, missing files associated with a given record, and files inaccessible due to permissions errors.
-If the option `-k` (or `/k` on Windows) is given, `eprints2archives` will attempt to keep going upon encountering missing records, or missing files within records, or similar errors.
-Option `-k` is particularly useful when giving a range of numbers with the `-i` option, as it is common for EPrints records to be updated or deleted and gaps to be left in the numbering.
-(Running _without_ `-i` will skip over gaps in the numbering because the available record numbers will be obtained directly from the server, which is unlike the case when a user provides a list of record numbers that may or may not exist on the server.
-However, even without `-i`, errors may still result from permissions errors or other causes.)
+If the option `-e` (or `/e` on Windows) is given, `eprints2archives` will instead stop upon encountering a missing record, or missing file within a record, or similar errors.
+The default is to merely issue warnings when missing records are encountered because this is less frustrating for most use-cases.

 ### How URLs are constructed